Special Educational Needs

 Alwoodley Primary School has an inclusive ethos and works in partnership with children, parents and other agencies to provide the best possible educational outcomes.
 We have high expectations of all our children and put support in place at the earliest possible stage where needed.

-All SEN provision is overseen and managed by the Senior Leadership Team (SLT) in school and is co-ordinated by the Special Educational Needs Co-ordinator (SENCo).
-The SLT monitor, review and evaluate all SEN provision on a regular basis throughout the year and report to the school governing body on how individual needs are being met and SEN funding is being spent e.g. On specialist staffing and resources.
+The SLT monitor, review and evaluate all SEND provision on a regular basis throughout the year and report to the school governing body on how individual needs are being met and SEND funding is being spent e.g. On specialist staffing and resources.

 All children are treated as individuals and the class teacher, alongside other support staff, plan an appropriately differentiated curriculum for children with additional needs to ensure high quality teaching and learning with effective support and resource.
 Clear Individual Education Plans (IEPs) and/or Individual Behaviour Plans (IBPs) are put in place and reviewed regularly with evidence gathered of impact of interventions used.
 Key assessments are then made to ensure children are on track to meet targets and that planning accurately addresses need.
 Progress and plans are regularly reviewed and evaluated to inform next steps.